-For a recent birthday celebration, my wife and I opted for a tasting of craft beers from the Italian brewery Baladin.
+For a recent birthday celebration, Dillon and I opted for a tasting of craft beers from the Italian brewery Baladin.
 I’ve briefly written on Italian craft beer before, but it’s worth revisiting this important and rich subject.

 Of course, even ten years ago this would have been difficult, with the number of craft breweries in Italy increasing ten fold in the last five years alone.
-Most of these beers are not available in the US, though one brewery which is available in the US, Baladin, is also one of the first and most important.
+Most of these beers are not available in the US.
+One brewery which is available in the US, however — Baladin — is also one of the first and most important.

-In our region of Northeastern PA, some of Baladin’s beers are available at Sabatini’s in Exeter, near Pittston, which is remarkable since otherwise a drive to Philly or NYC would be required.
+In our region of Northeastern Pennsylvania, some of Baladin’s beers are available at Sabatini’s in Exeter, near Pittston, which is remarkable since otherwise a drive to Philly or NYC would be required.